yf0726/Project/README.md

 In this project, we achieved:

-1. Scraped 86607 recipes from allrecipes, food, foodnetwork and yummly,and created csv files with useful information ( including title of dishes, nutritions, ingredients, cooking time, cuisine type etc.).
+1. Scraped 86607 recipes from allrecipes, food, foodnetwork and yummly, and created csv files with useful information (including title of dishes, nutritions, ingredients, cooking time, cuisine type etc.).
 Cleaning data(especially the ingredients) using NLP.
 2. Find out the most popular recipes and ingredients for each cuisines.
 3. Find connections between cuisines by their shared ingredients, using Jaccard similarity, networkx and t-SNE.
 4. Find out regional features for cuisines and connect cuisine nutritients with public health data.